b3scale/b3scale/README.md

 ## Middleware Configuration

-The middlewares can be configured using b3scalectl:
+The middlewares can be configured using b3scalectl or via API calls.

+### Basic b3scalectl usage

 A property value will be interpreted as JSON.

     b3scalectl set backend -j '{"tags": ["asdf", "foo", "bar"]}' https://backend23/